-Construction Exercise - Continuity Tester#
+Construction Exercise - Continuity Tester

-What is a Continuity Tester?#
+What is a Continuity Tester?

 A continuity tester is an essential tool for the electrical engineer.
 It allows the user to follow wires, printed circuit tracks, and ribbon cables from one end to the other with ease.
 Bulbs, fuses, motor windings, and transformers, can be tested for continuity.
 Diode polarity and transistor gain can also be determined with little care.
 These tests can, of course, be performed using a multimeter, but an audible indication is particularly useful because it is not necessary to look away from the circuit under examination.

-Circuit Operation#
+Circuit Operation

 The simplest form of continuity tester is a torch bulb and battery.
 This can be used to test circuits of low resistance, but for electronic circuits, a low applied voltage and test current is much more suitable.
-Our tester uses a circuit attributed to a Mr Eccles and a Mr Jordan (see Fig. 128) and is referred to in textbooks as an “astable multivibrator”.
+Our tester uses a circuit attributed to a Mr Eccles and a Mr Jordan (see Figure 18.1) and is referred to in textbooks as an “astable multivibrator”.
 An astable multivibrator consists of two transistors, cross-coupled using resistors and capacitors, which oscillate at a well-defined frequency.
 The two transistors are switching in antiphase; that is, one is on, and the other is off at any given instant.
 A loudspeaker connected between the collectors will experience a peak-to-peak voltage of twice the supply, so a low voltage battery can be used and still produce a loud noise.
 The base resistors and the capacitors control the pitch (frequency) of the sound.

-Circuit Construction#
+Circuit Construction

 The circuit is symmetrical and suited to construction on stripboard (Veroboard).
 Stripboard consists of an insulating board with thin copper tracks spaced 0.1 inches apart and perforated with holes on a 0.1-inch grid.
 Before any soldering, certain tracks must be cut using a special tool.
 This is a drill bit in a handle and must be used lightly to avoid damaging the board.
 It is centred on a hole and twisted a half turn so that a thin sliver of copper is removed.
 Then the cut must be inspected to ensure no “whiskers” of copper remain.

-Orient the board as seen in Figure 6.2, looking at the component side.
-The first component to be mounted is the left-hand 1k resistor.
-Its leads are bent (using pliers, not by hand!) so that the spacing is 0.4 inches.
-Then it is fitted onto the board, as shown in Construction on Stripboard, and the leads are bent out slightly so that it does not fall out when the board is inverted.
+, and the leads are bent out slightly so that it does not fall out when the board is inverted.
 The lead indicated must be bent at right angles so that it lies across the tracks to form a bridge.
 Bend and insert the right-hand 1k resistor and bend the top lead to form a bridge to the last track.
 The two 15k resistors are mounted on the board as shown, but their leads will be cut short after soldering.
 Now the leads can be soldered so that the bent lead bridges the top end of all four resistors.
 After soldering, cut the remaining resistor leads flush with the board.

-Refer to Safe Soldering for instructions on soldering.
+for instructions on soldering.
 If you have never used a soldering iron previously, ask one of the demonstrators for help.
 Make sure you work on one of the extraction mats with the air filter turned on to keep the fumes away from your face.

 Identify the two 10nF capacitors.
 Their leads are deformed to a spacing of 0.2 inches; straighten and re-bend the leads to a spacing of 0.3 inches.
 Then fit the capacitors as shown and solder them in place.
 Trim the leads flush with the board.